RaphaelHebert/nsdpy/docs/main.md

 __nsdpy.py__ lists the TaxIds returned by the *taxids* function to search the [taxonomy database](https://www.ncbi.nlm.nih.gov/taxonomy) with [Efetch](https://www.ncbi.nlm.nih.gov/books/NBK25499/#_chapter4_EFetch_) and the default rettype and retmode parameters by calling the_completetaxo_ function if any of the [Taxonomy options](https://docs.google.com/document/d/1CJQg2Cv3P0lgWZRYd9xJQfj8qwIY4a-wtXa4VERdH2c/edit#heading=h.qno47lcdn9p7) is selected.
 This function will find the organism's name (scientific name) and lineage of each TaxIds, then returns a dictionary with the TaxIds as keys and these information as values (yes.. a dict in a dict, it is called nested dictionaries).
 If the option [cds](https://docs.google.com/document/d/1CJQg2Cv3P0lgWZRYd9xJQfj8qwIY4a-wtXa4VERdH2c/edit#heading=h.xw94qejvco0f) is not selected by main.py calls the *fasta* function to retrieve the fasta files and writes them in the output file(s).
 If the [cds](https://docs.google.com/document/d/1CJQg2Cv3P0lgWZRYd9xJQfj8qwIY4a-wtXa4VERdH2c/edit#heading=h.xw94qejvco0f) option is selected the Coding DNA Sequences ([CDS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC403693/#:~:text=CDS%20is%20a%20sequence%20of,open%20reading%20frame%20(ORF).)) are downloaded in fasta format from the nuccore (see [table1](https://www.ncbi.nlm.nih.gov/books/NBK25499/table/chapter4.T._valid_values_of__retmode_and/?report=objectonly)) database using [Efetch](https://www.ncbi.nlm.nih.gov/books/NBK25499/#_chapter4_EFetch_) by calling the *cdsfasta* function.
 The program makes calls to [Efetch](https://www.ncbi.nlm.nih.gov/books/NBK25499/#_chapter4_EFetch_) for 200 accession version identifiers at the time.
 For the cds option the results from Efetch are analyzed and filtered (optional) every time the program gets the result from a call.
 The analysis of the results from Efetch is made by the *extract* function (the call to this function is made directly by the cdsfasta function).
 The *extract* function looks for the genes specified by the user (the user can enter the gene as a regular expression.
 See this [tutorial](https://www.w3schools.com/python/python_regex.asp) to learn about regular expressions and try your regular expression [here](https://pythex.org/)), extract them and write them in a fasta file alongside.
 If the cds option is selected the program compares the accession version identifiers returned by the taxids function (which are the accession version identifiers found by [ESearch](https://www.ncbi.nlm.nih.gov/books/NBK25499/#_chapter4_ESearch_)) and the accession version identifiers for which a cds fasta file has been downloaded.
 It lists all the accession version identifiers for which no target gene has been found if a filter is provided or all the accession version identifiers for which no cds fasta file has been downloaded (if no filter provided) and sends this list to the *taxo* function.
 The *taxo* function performs a supplementary check for the accessions, where the gene is not found in the CDS fasta file.
-It searches the nuccore database with [Efetch](https://www.ncbi.nlm.nih.gov/books/NBK25499/#_chapter4_EFetch_) to get the genbank files ( [GenBank file format](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/)) for the accession version identifiers listed previously.
+It searches the nuccore database with [Efetch](https://www.ncbi.nlm.nih.gov/books/NBK25499/#_chapter4_EFetch_) to get the GenBank files ( [GenBank file format](https://www.ncbi.nlm.nih.gov/GenBank/samplerecord/)) for the accession version identifiers listed previously.
 It looks for the CDS sequences and eventually filters them and taxonomy information from this file.
 If no CDS is found for a given accession version identifiers, the accession version identifiers is appended to a text file named notfound.txt, otherwise the CDS is appended to the text file(s) written previously.

 ## Comments

 The scripts could be simplified and output almost the same results by using only the *taxo* function instead of using the *cdsfasta* function and then using the *taxo* function.
 This protocol has been tried but the running time (mostly due to the downloading time) was an order of magnitude longer.
-Minimizing the number of Genbank files analyzed is found to be a good way to minimize the running time as well as minimizing the possible errors in retrieving the CDS from DNA sequences as in the cds fasta files the CDS are already isolated while in the Genbank file the script has to find the location then extract the gene from the whole DNA sequence of the file.
+Minimizing the number of GenBank files analyzed is found to be a good way to minimize the running time as well as minimizing the possible errors in retrieving the CDS from DNA sequences as in the cds fasta files the CDS are already isolated while in the GenBank file the script has to find the location then extract the gene from the whole DNA sequence of the file.

 ## Supplementary material